googleads/googleads-shopping-samples/README.md

 [Manufacturer Center API](https://developers.google.com/manufacturers/).

 > **Note**
-> The Merchant API is in beta format, and you have to be allowlisted
+> The Merchant API is a redesign of the Content API for Shopping, released
-> to use the Merchant API.
-Merchant API samples are only available on the
+> as a preview.
+You have to be allowlisted to use the Merchant API.
+Merchant API
+> samples are only available on the 'merchant' branch.
+Code examples are available in the following programming languages:
-> 'merchant' branch.
+> * Java

 ## Choose Your Method of Authentication